idavidov13/PW-Framework-Step-By-Step/README.md

 3. **Create Page Object Classes**

 Create and implement page objects for the client site for all pages of the application.

+## Implement POM (Page Object Model) as Fixture

+1. **Create Fixtures Folder**

+Create fixtures/pom folders in the root directory of the project.

+2. **Create Fixtures Files**

+- page-object-fixture.ts - files is used for extending the test fixture from `@playwright/test`
+- test-options.ts - files is used for merging all extended test fixtures

+## Implement Auth User Session

+1. **Create Auth Script File**

+Create auth.setup.ts file in the test directory of the project.

+2. **Update Configuration file**

+Update playwright.config.ts to configure auth setup.

+3. **Add file to .gitignore**

+Add `userSession.json` file to .gitignore file in the root directory of the project.

+4. **Create Auth User Session**

+Run the auth.setup.ts file to create auth user session.

+5. **Greate Guest User Session**

+Create `guestSession.json` file in the `.auth` directory of the project and add `{}` to it.